BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

             Problem solved.<br/>
             Within a first approximation, everyone gets a shot.<br/>
             In my opinion, this should be the bare minimum.<br/>
-            No stifling ability, nor forcing you into a specific job, nor other relics of communism, but an equal change.
+            No stifling of ability, nor forcing you into a specific job, nor other relics of communism, but an equal chance.
         </p>
     </li>
 </ul>